BoxBy/vibroboros/src/vs/ai-partner/PLAN.md

 - `OrchestratorAgent`: The MCP Client, directs all workflows by executing plans and tool calls formulated by the LLM.

-- `CodeAnalysisAgent`: Parses code, generates summaries, and builds the call graph. **It is also responsible for initializing and maintaining the `.gitignore` file by suggesting appropriate entries based on the project's technology stack.**
+- `CodeAnalysisAgent`: Parses code, generates summaries, and builds the call graph.

 - `ContextManagementAgent`: Selects relevant context for prompts.

-- `RefactoringSuggestionAgent`: Suggests code improvements.
+- `RefactoringSuggestionAgent`: A specialized agent that handles refactoring workflows.

-- `DocumentationGenerationAgent`: Creates and updates `README.md` files.
+- `DocumentationGenerationAgent`: A specialized agent that reads a file, uses the LLM to generate documentation, and proposes an action to write the result to a file (e.g., `README.md`).

 - `AILedLearningAgent`: Learns user's style and patterns.